 Top 10 things to see and to do in Lebanon

-Lebanon can be roughly divided in four regions: The coast (225 km long), the Lebanon mountains (160 km long, highest point 3,088 m) runs parallel to the coast, de Beqa’a valley in the North, the Anti-Lebanon mountains (150 km long, highest peak 2,814 m) between the Mount Lebanon and Syria.
+One could divide Lebanon roughly into four regions: The coast (225 km long), the Lebanon mountains (160 km long, highest point 3,088 m) runs parallel to the coast, de Beqa’a valley in the North, the Anti-Lebanon mountains (150 km long, highest peak 2,814 m) between the Mount Lebanon and Syria.

-Bustling capital on the beautiful Mediterranean.
-Beirut has anything you wish for on material and cultural level.
+The bustling capital on the beautiful Mediterranean has anything you wish for on material and cultural level.
 As for landscapes and nature get out of this lively city and head for the countryside.

-It’s not exactly a beautiful city, lots of concrete and high flats, but it has a lot to offer: great museums, great entertaining, great people, great clubs and utterly great restaurants (don’t miss out on dinner at Leila’s while in Beirut.
-Seriously don’t, it’s so yummy!!)
+Beirut is not exactly a beautiful city, lots of concrete and high flats, but it has a lot to offer: great museums, great entertaining, great people, great clubs and utterly great restaurants.
+Don’t miss out on dinner at Leila’s while in Beirut.
+Seriously don’t, it’s so yummy!!

 Once a year in summer the ruins of Baalbek are an open air podium for the Baalbek International Festival with interesting international artists.
 Baalbek is a UNESCO world heritage site.
 While in the Beqa’a valley, stop at the Taanayel farms for a relaxed day out in the nature!